hotrodorm/hotrod/README.md

 - Initial Queries
 - Latest Queries

-Torcs can also retrieve execution plans programmatically in a variety of formats for any of the queries in the rankings.
-For example, the default format in Oracle can retrieve the execution plan for a query of interest as:
+Torcs can also programmatically retrieve execution plans in various formats for any of the queries in the rankings.
+For instance, the default format in Oracle allows you to obtain the execution plan for a query of interest as follows:

 ```log
 Plan hash value: 3305857414